-What Happens If My Competitor’s Technology Patents Are Not Enforced In Australia?
+What Happens If My Competitor’s Technology Patents Are Not In-Force In Australia?

-Your competitor’s IP is not enforced in your chosen market and you can include any information within competitor patents to proceed, speed up and enhance your own technology package and commercialisation process.
-Note: this is best done earlier in the technology development process as more decisions can be acted upon once the appropriate information is uncovered and reported upon.
+If your competitor’s IP is not in-force in your chosen market, you are free to use any information contained within your competitor's patents to speed up and enhance your own technology package and commercialisation process.
+Note: this is best done earlier in the technology development phase before your technology parameters are locked in.

-An estimated 70% of patents that are protected in other countries are not filed for coverage in Australia as either these patents have expired (20 years is the time where a patent is allocated and after that everyone can use the information within it) or, the main reason being, that most inventions patented overseas are simply not pursued in Australia due to perceived market size.
+An estimated 50% of patents that are protected in other countries are not filed for coverage in Australia as either (1) these patents have expired (20 years is the time where a patent is allocated and after that everyone can use the information within it) or, (2) many inventions patented overseas are simply not pursued in Australia due for market reasons.

-What Happens If My Competitor’s Technology Patents Are Enforced In Australia?
+What Happens If My Competitor’s Technology Patents Are In-Force In Australia?

-If a competitor’s technology is patented and enforced in Australia then the information and reports that Technology Outcomes will provide will allow you to make numerous beneficial decisions.
+If a competitor’s technology is patented and in-force in Australia then the information and reports that Technology Outcomes will provide will allow you to make numerous beneficial decisions.

-Next you will be able to confidently abandon ideas that were unlikely to work by using the provided patent materials and reports as guides as to what will to work and thus avoid false trails.
+Next you will be able to confidently abandon ideas that are unlikely to work by referring to prior art patent text as guides as to what will not work and thus avoid false trails.

 If all else fails and a patent is found to block your technology in a way that can’t be avoided then we can show you who to approach for a license.

-By analysing your competitor’s patent based intellectual property Technology Outcomes can:
+By analysing your competitor’s patents Technology Outcomes can:

-When Is The Best Time To Conduct A Competitor IP Search?
+When Is The Best Time To Conduct A Competitor IP or Patent Search?

-This answer can vary greatly depending on where in the commercialisation pipeline your technology sits but can be diagnosed quickly with a quick conversation about your technology.
-More often than not the best time to conduct a competitor IP search is:
+This answer can vary depending on where your technology sits in the development process, however, this can be diagnosed with a quick consultation.
+More often than not the best time to conduct a competitor ip search is:

 1. Before your first visit to your patent attorney

-A competitor IP analysis to assist with patent protection is best completed prior to your first visit to a patent attorney.
+A competitor IP analysis to assist with patent protection is best attempted prior to your first assist with a patent attorney.

 A competitor analysis provided by Technology Outcomes will make your patent attorney’s work more efficient and accurate and greatly reduce your own patent attorney costs in the process.